 However, there aren’t many options when it comes to pairing images and text.
 It can be done by creating page sections with background images or by placing images and text next to each other.
 But, if you want partial overlaps or something really unique, you’re out of luck with Weebly.
 It’s all about the basics here.

-Weebly made my list as one of the best website builders for photographers primarily because of its business features.
+Weebly made my best website builder for photographers list primarily because of its business features.
 If your aim is to sell prints and digital downloads, this is the website builder for you.